pop-os/wayland-protocols/GOVERNANCE.md

    implementations (either 1 client + 2 servers, or 2 clients + 1 server) to be
    eligible for inclusion.
-5. Protocols in the "ext" namespace are eligible for inclusion only if ACKed by at least 2 members.
+5. Protocols in the "ext" namespace are eligible for inclusion only if ACKed by at least 2 member projects.
 6. Protocols in the "ext" namespace must have at least one open-source client & one open-source server implementation to be eligible for inclusion.
 7. "Open-source" is defined as distributed with an Open Source Initiative approved license.
-8. All protocols are eligible for inclusion only if formally reviewed in-depth by at least one member's point-of-contact different from the author.
+8. All protocols are eligible for inclusion only if formally reviewed in-depth by at least one member project.
+For the purposes of this clause, reviews from the individual protocol author(s) are disregarded.

 ### 2.3.
 Introducing new protocols